-E2F5 (E2F Transcription Factor 5, P130-Binding) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is E2F1.
+E2F5 (E2F Transcription Factor 5) is a Protein Coding gene.
+Diseases associated with E2F5 include Retinal Cancer and Sensory System Cancer.
+Among its related pathways are IL-2 Pathway and E2F transcription factor network.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+An important paralog of this gene is E2F4.

 UniProtKB/Swiss-Prot for E2F5 Gene

 Transcriptional activator that binds to E2F sites, these sites are present in the promoter of many genes whose products are involved in cell proliferation.
 May mediate growth factor-initiated signal transduction.
 It is likely involved in the early responses of resting cells to growth factor stimulation.
 Specifically required for multiciliate cell differentiation: together with MCIDAS and E2F5, binds and activate genes required for centriole biogenesis.